bitovi/academy/src/angular/1-why-angular/why-angular.md

 ### 2. Testing Built In

-Angular's commitment to quality is evident in its built-in testing framework.
+Angular’s commitment to quality is evident in its built-in testing framework.
 Upon initiating a new Angular Workspace, developers are greeted with a ready-to-use test suite, complete with a configured Karma setup and test spec files for newly generated components.
-This seamless integration underscores Angular's emphasis on reliability and maintainability in web development.
+This seamless integration underscores Angular’s emphasis on reliability and maintainability in web development.

 ### 3. Harnesses the Power of Modern Bundlers